isomerpages/nea-cfhp/pages/voucher-terms-and-conditions.md

 7. This Voucher is only good for a single transaction.
-Only one e-Voucher can be used per transaction.
+Only one Voucher can be used per transaction.
 No refund shall be given if the value of the Voucher exceeds the amount payable for the transaction.
 If the value of the Voucher(s) used in a transaction does not cover the full cost of the transaction, the balance must be paid by the Voucher holder.